 Least Bitterns hunt alone, quietly perching at the edge of a stand of reeds, watching for prey.
 Their movements are slow and deliberate when walking or climbing, and they frequently grasp reeds with their feet when moving about above the ground.
 They can run rapidly and, like rails, can compress their bodies to move quickly through dense vegetation.
 Flying birds sometimes appear delicate in the air, rising up above the reeds and quickly fluttering downward and disappearing into the vegetation.
 On longer flights, their heronlike shape (pointed at both ends) is evident, and they fly rapidly and directly.
 Foraging birds impale prey with lightning-fast reflexes.
 Resting birds often preen or scratch with bill or foot, occasionally stretching out their long necks, which can seem improbably long for their small bodies.
 Threat displays include hissing, opening the bill, and tilting the wings forward.
 When disturbed by people, Least Bitterns sometimes compress the body, distend the neck and bill upward (but with eyes fixed forward), and even sway with the reeds, apparently an attempt at camouflage.
 Even tiny chicks at the nest will attempt to strike this “bittern pose.”
 Pairs are probably monogamous, at least for a single nesting season.
 Males preen the female’s neck and back before copulation.Back to top

-The North American Breeding Bird Survey estimates that Least Bittern populations were stable over the last half-century, although the bird’s retiring habits mean population trends are difficult to assess from standardized surveys like the BBS.
-Partners in Flight rates the species a 10 out of 20 on the Continental Concern Score, which means it is not on the group's Watch List.
-Continued loss of wetland habitats, and the spread of invasive species of marsh vegetation, may further threaten the species, though in some locations Least Bitterns appear to be able to use invasive Phragmites for nesting.Back to top
+Least Bittern populations were stable over the last half-century according to the North American Breeding Bird Survey, although the bird’s retiring habits mean population trends are difficult to assess from standardized surveys.
+Partners in Flight estimates the global breeding population is 310,000 and rates them 11 out of 20 on the Continental Concern Score, indicating a species of low conservation concern.
+Continued loss of wetland habitats and the spread of invasive species of marsh vegetation may further threaten the species, though in some locations, Least Bitterns appear to be able to use the nonnative, invasive Phragmites reed for nesting.Back to top

 Kushlan, J. A., M. J. Steinkamp, K. C. Parsons, J. Capp, M. A. Cruz, M. Coulter, I. Davidson, L. Dickson, N. Edelson, R. Elliott, R. M. Erwin, S. Hatch, S. Kress, R. Milko, S. Miller, K. Mills, R. Paul, R. Phillips, J. E. Saliva, W. Sydeman, J. Trapp, J. Wheeler and K. Wohl (2002).
 Waterbird conservation for the Americas: The North American waterbird conservation plan, version 1.
 Washington, DC, USA.